redhat-performance/jetlag/docs/tips-and-vars.md

 | Dell r650          | /dev/disk/by-path/pci-0000:67:00.0-scsi-0:2:0:0 | /dev/disk/by-path/pci-0000:67:00.0-scsi-0:2:0:0 |
 | Dell r640          | /dev/disk/by-path/pci-0000:18:00.0-scsi-0:2:0:0 | /dev/disk/by-path/pci-0000:18:00.0-scsi-0:2:0:0 |

-To find your machine's by-path reference use the following command and choose the install disk
+To find your machine's by-path reference use the following command and choose the install disk.
+(Note, this assumes that the bastion hardware configuration is identical: in a heterogeneous cluster you may need to execute this command on each host in your deployment, setting the `control_plane_install_disk` and `worker_install_disk` paths manually for each host in the inventory file.)

 ```
-[root@xxx-h06-000-r640 jetlag]# ls -la /dev/disk/by-path/
+[root@<bastion> jetlag]# ls -la /dev/disk/by-path/
 total 0
 drwxr-xr-x.
 2 root root 160 Apr 11 19:40 .
 drwxr-xr-x.
 6 root root 120 Apr 11 19:40 ..